-The discount rate can have a significant effect on the amount of the total pension liability.
 The total pension liability for the WRS is the sum of the amounts needed to pay for the pension benefits earned by each participant based on service provided as of the date the actuarial valuation is performed.
 A total pension liability exists because the employers participating in the WRS have committed to provide benefits to their employees in the future when those employees retire.
 That commitment is part of employee compensation and constitutes a liability.